 The solidarity tax credit is a refundable tax credit for low- and middle-income families.

 Since it is based on your situation on December 31 of the previous year, the amount of your credit for the period from July 2020 to June 2021 will be based on your situation on December 31, 2020.

 To receive the credit, you must claim it when you file your income tax return

 Solidarity Tax Credit

-Solidarity Tax Credit is refundable tax credit that is given to low to middle income individuals, couples or families.
+Solidarity Tax Credit is a refundable tax credit that is given to low to middle-income individuals, couples or families.
 Only one spouse can claim this credit.
 The maximum amount of this credit that can be claimed is $1,140.
 However, the amount can be reduced based on the family income or income of the individual.

 These credits can be paid out monthly or quarterly depending on the amount of the credit based on the individual’s income

 This credit is based on your situation at December 31st of the tax year in relevance.

 The credit is calculated from the period of (example) July 2020 to June 2021.
 And is based on your situation at December 31st 2020.